-This 100-hour class trains prospective hotel housekeepers in customer service, industry-specific English, housekeeping skills, and soft skills.
+This 100-hour class trains prospective housekeepers to work in hotels, nursing homes, hospitals and office buildings.
+Students are trained in customer service, industry-specific English, housekeeping skills, and soft skills.
 Students receive workers’ safety and speed training.

-We help experienced, working housekeepers gain the skills needed to move into a supervisory or training position.
-Through classes and collaborative workshops with our Hotel Housekeeping class, students will learn positive feedback and teaching techniques as well as develop supervisory skills.
+We help experienced workers in customer service fields gain the skills needed to move into leadership roles.
+Through classes and collaborative workshops, students will learn positive feedback and teaching techniques as well as develop supervisory skills.